 - Sort of, because it's never fully explained how the magic works.
 It just does.

-- Betty and Veronica: Blonde, Spoiled Sweet heiress Nicole vs. the practical brown-haired principal Jill.
+- Betty and Veronica: Blonde, sweet heiress Nicole vs. the practical brown-haired principal Jill.

 - Cloudcuckoolander: Skeeter.
 Just watch the scene where he introduces Mr. Nottingham to the audience.

 - It only makes sense that another Cloudcuckoolander, Mickey, has to "translate" for him after his tongue gets stung by a bee at Mr. Nottingham's party.